Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 For starters, McGill says, it's "spine-sparing."

 When people bend with the cashew shape in their back — like we often do — they're bending their spine.
-"That puts more stress on the spinal discs," McGill says.
+"That puts more stress on the spinal disks," McGill says.

-Discs are little rings of collagen found between each vertebra, which form a joint.
+Disks are little rings of collagen found between each vertebra, which form a joint.
 But they aren't made for tons of motion.
 "They have the mechanical characteristics of more like a fabric," McGill says.

 "If you took a cloth, and you kept bending and stressing it, over and over again, the fibers of the weave of the cloth start to loosen up and delaminate," he says.